Hiring globally? Discover key employment law changes across 20+ countries happening in 2025 to ensure your team remains compliant.

 PERSONAL CIRCUMSTANCES | INCOME TAX RATE |

-PRSI contributions entitle employees that meet the qualifying criteria to the full range of social insurance payments that are available from the Department of Employment Affairs and Social Protection.
+PRSI contributions entitle employees who meet the qualifying criteria to the full range of social insurance payments that are available from the Department of Employment Affairs and Social Protection.

 The USC is due on gross income, including notional pay (the value of non-cash benefits, such as benefit-in-kind) and pension contributions, after relief and allowances have been applied.